 The pan is flat with sloping sides for easy maneuvering.
 Three rivets keep the stainless steel handle secure.
 The stainless steel handle is comfortable, but a mitten is required if it gets too hot.

 The company claims that it’s safe for the oven and can endure up to 450 degrees Fahrenheit but we didn’t get a chance to test this feature.
+What we can tell you is that, pan’s ceramic coating breaks down when the temperature reaches 800°F on stove.

 10. Almond Skillet – Best PFAS Free Pan